Rice Women’s Basketball took No. 5 Texas A&M down to the wire, falling a single point short in front of a packed crowd at Tudor Fieldhouse on Sunday.

 “It’s not really all about me.
 It’s all about the team,” Schwartz said.
 “I couldn’t have got those open shots without the team passing the ball and making plays.”
 Those open shots led to a career-high 19 points and gave Rice a chance in the final moments.
 Three games into her collegiate career, Schwartz is shaping up to be an impactful addition to the Owls’ already potent lineup.

 The Owls will hit the road next week for a two-game stretch away from Tudor Fieldhouse.
 They play at Oklahoma State on Saturday, Nov.
 24 at 2:00 p.m. before a Wednesday battle at McNeese St on Nov.
-27. That latter is scheduled to be a 12:00 p.m. tip.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+27. That latter is scheduled to be a 12:00 p.m. tip.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.